 In this article, we intend to make you understand air cooled vs water cooled ice machines aspects so that it can help you buy the right one according to your needs.

 Air-Cooled Ice Machines

 By far, the most popular ice machines on the market today are those that are air-cooled.
-The portable nugget ice makers that you can buy online are also air cooled.
+The portable nugget ice makers that you can buy online are also air-cooled.
 These ice makers draw in the air around the unit and then use it to chill the refrigeration cycle before releasing it.
 However, the yield of an air-cooled ice machine is affected by its surroundings.
 The device should have open airflow at the ventilation ducts and be around 70 degrees.

-When used in warmer conditions, the already heated air travelling over the condenser coils will not absorb as much heat as cooler air, decreasing the rate at which the unit can generate ice.
+When used in warmer conditions, the already heated air traveling over the condenser coils will not absorb as much heat as cooler air, decreasing the rate at which the unit can generate ice.
 Also as you place it in a closed room with restricted ventilation surrounding the ice maker, the looping hot air becomes hotter until the unit shuts down due to heat overload.

-This implies, the only time you should not use an air-cooled machine is when the ice machine is in a hot, humid setting, such as outdoors or in kitchens.
+This implies the only time you should not use an air-cooled machine is when the ice machine is in a hot, humid setting, such as outdoors or in kitchens.